17 Ultimate Caribbean Spring Break Destinations

 Though not the safest of the Caribbean countries, Honduras’s Isla Roatán is stunning!
 The beaches around the island will surprise you.
 Amazing white-water rafting opportunities lie on the opposite side of the island from where most tourists are.
 The popular Mahogany Bay is where 95% of Caribbean corals are found.
 Butterfly and iguana reserves are an adventurous draw for tourists while colorful botanical gardens offer them a visual delight.
 Honduras has the largest barrier reef in the Caribbean, so water adventures are plentiful.
 Make sure to check out the Jesus lizards which can literally walk on water.

-The Virgin Island’s chain is made up of 50 islands and cays and are divided between the United States and Britain into two separate groups.
+The Virgin Island’s chain is made up of 50 islands & cays and is divided between the United States & Britain into two separate groups.
 The islands that make up the US Virgin Islands include St. Thomas, St. John, and St. Croix.
 Charlotte Amalie, the capital of St. Thomas, has forest green hills, white beaches, and turquoise waters.
-This 13 mile-long island is known for horseback riding, honeymooning, snorkeling, and mega shopping.
-The historic part of town is three blocks deep from the waterfront and is a bargain hunter’s goldmine.
+This 13 mile-long island is known for horseback riding, honeymooning, snorkeling, & shopping.
+The historic part of town is three blocks deep from the waterfront and is a bargain hunter’s gold mine.

-In St.Thomas, upscale shopping offers deep pocket discounts featuring electronics, jewelry, and clothing.
-Popular attractions in the USVI are Blackbeard’s Tower, Bluebeard’s Castle, Market Square, plentiful chic hotels, and Frederick Lutheran Church.
+In St.Thomas, upscale shopping offers deep pocket discounts featuring electronics, jewelry, & clothing.
+Popular attractions in the USVI are Blackbeard’s Tower, Bluebeard’s Castle, and Frederick Lutheran Church.
 The most well-known beaches are Magen’s Bay and Honeymoon Beach.
 St. John, the smallest island, is my favorite and more remote than St. Thomas.
-In its heyday, St. John had 25 sugar producing factories due to the fact that sugarcane in the 18th century was a popular and profitable export.
+In its heyday, St. John had 25 sugar producing factories due to the fact that sugarcane in the 18th century was a profitable export.
 The community is primarily artsy.
 The third island, St. Croix, is the largest and features noteworthy restaurants, a historic town, “Rain Forest” botanical gardens, and golf courses.